mui/material-ui/docs/data/joy/customization/using-css-variables/using-css-variables.md

 ```

 :::warning
-⚠️ The format of the channel tokens is using empty space as a separator, eg `61 131 246`, which means you have to use `/` to combine the channel token with an opacity.
+⚠️ The format of the channel tokens is using empty space as a separator, e.g. `61 131 246`, which means you have to use `/` to combine the channel token with an opacity value.

 ```js
 `rgba(${theme.vars.palette.primary.mainChannel} / 0.12)`, ✅ correct format